New constraints on primordial features from the galaxy two-point correlation function: DATA

-{\bf Data.} In order to constraint these models, we consider the full DR12 data set\footnote{\href{https://data.sdss.org/sas/dr12/boss/papers/clustering/}{https://data.sdss.org/sas/dr12/boss/papers/clustering/}} split into three redshift bins $0.2 < z < 0.5$, $0.5 < z < 0.75$, and (overlapping) $0.4 < z < 0.6$, following Ref.~\cite{Ross:2016gvb}.
-We study also the case combining the first two non-overlapping redshift bins neglecting their correlation.
+In order to constraint these models, we consider the full DR12 data set\footnote{\href{https://data.sdss.org/sas/dr12/boss/papers/clustering/}{https://data.sdss.org/sas/dr12/boss/papers/clustering/}} split into three redshift bins $0.2 < z < 0.5$, $0.5 < z < 0.75$, and (overlapping) $0.4 < z < 0.6$, following Ref.~\cite{Ross:2016gvb}.
+We study also the case combining the first two nonoverlapping redshift bins, neglecting their correlation.